ajduberstein/gis_tutorial/README.md

 QGIS is my vote for the best free geospatial data visualizer and editor.
 Candidly, I wish I didn’t have to use QGIS.
 It’s quite buggy--long-time colleagues know I describe it as a piece of malware that happens to double as mapping software.
-However, it’s still the best, free GUI for the job.
+However, it’s still the best free GUI for the job.

 ## Setup

-1) Install Postgres.
-I'd recommend either [Docker PostGIS](https://hub.docker.com/r/mdillon/postgis/) (if you're familiar with Docker) or the [Postgres.app](https://postgresapp.com) installation if you're not.
+1) **Install Postgres.** I'd recommend either [Docker PostGIS](https://hub.docker.com/r/mdillon/postgis/) (if you're familiar with Docker) or the [Postgres.app](https://postgresapp.com) installation if you're not.
-2) Connect to the prompt of your Postgres installation and type `CREATE EXTENSION postgis;` If it's already installed, you'll get the message `ERROR:  extension "postgis" already exists`.
+2) **Install PostGIS.** Connect to the prompt of your Postgres installation and type `CREATE EXTENSION postgis;` If it's already installed, you'll get the message `ERROR:  extension "postgis" already exists`.
 If instead you see the phrase `CREATE EXTENSION`, you'll have installed the PostGIS extension for Postgres, which will let us manipulate geometry data in SQL.
-3) Install [QGIS](https://www.qgis.org/en/site/forusers/alldownloads.html), which will help visualize our work.
+3) **Install QGIS.** [QGIS](https://www.qgis.org/en/site/forusers/alldownloads.html) will help visualize our work.
 (I recommend the KyngChaos installation if you're using OS X.) It's not uncommon in my experience for QGIS to be buggy, and the installation process is occasionally finicky.
-4) Optional, but highly recommended–[Install a basemap plugin](https://gis.stackexchange.com/questions/20191/adding-basemaps-from-google-or-bing-in-qgis).
-This will put a map behind the geometry objects that we’ll visualize on a map.
+4) **Install shp2pgsql.** You may also need to install [shp2pgsql](https://gis.stackexchange.com/questions/148524/i-have-not-found-shp2pgsql-in-postgis-installation) for converting shapefiles to Postgres data.
-5) You may also need to install [shp2pgsql](https://gis.stackexchange.com/questions/148524/i-have-not-found-shp2pgsql-in-postgis-installation) for converting shapefiles to Postgres data.
+5) **Install a basemap plugin.** Optional, but highly recommended–[install a basemap plugin](https://gis.stackexchange.com/questions/20191/adding-basemaps-from-google-or-bing-in-qgis).
+This will put a common map (like Google Satellite map or [the beautiful Stamen Toner](http://maps.stamen.com/toner/#12/37.7706/-122.3782)) behind the geometry objects that we’ll visualize.

 ## Data for these examples